Information Reconciliation for Continuous-Variable Quantum Key Distribution with $\beta > 1$ Using Short Blocklength Error Correction Codes: Proposal and Concerns: Results

-In Fig. \ref{fig:AFR_Beta} we show $\beta_t$ against the AFR optimised over our possible choices of $\beta_1$ comparing ideal decoding in the second step with sub-optimal decoding.
+In Fig. \ref{fig:AFR_Beta}, we show $\beta_t$ as a function of the AFR, optimised over our possible choices of $\beta_{in}$, comparing ideal decoding in the second step with sub-optimal decoding.
 We also compare it to the results from \cite{johnson2017problem}.
 Even assuming very sub-optimal decoding, $\beta_t$ of up to 1.4 can still be achieved.
-When we compare it to using the standard reconciliation protocols, only a $\beta_t$ of up to 1.09 can be achieved, while using a very low AFR of 0.0001, which significantly throttles the achievable SKRs.
+When we compare it to standard reconciliation protocols, only a $\beta_t$ of up to 1.09 can be achieved with a very low AFR of 0.0001, which significantly throttles the achievable SKRs.

-We have also investigated how the blocklength of short blocklength LDPC code influences the performance of our protocol.
+We have also investigated how the blocklength of short-blocklength LDPC codes influences the performance of our protocol.
 These results are shown in Fig. \ref{fig:AFR_Beta_Blocklength}.
 As the blocklength decreases, the performance of the protocol increases as well, as was expected.
-However, when $N_l$ becomes too small the performance degrades significantly, as can be seen for $N_l = 200$.
+However, when $N_{in}$ is too small, performance degrades significantly, as seen for $N_{in} = 200$.
 This is a consequence of the error correction code used, as the code from \cite{gumucs2021low} was designed for very large blocklengths.
-When $N_l$ becomes too small, the performance of the code breaks down as the parity check matrix becomes too dense because of the variable nodes with very high degrees.
-Additionally, because of the smaller blocklength, if a frame was wrongly decoded the relative amount of errors is much higher, e.g., if there 1 bit error in an accepted frame the BER of that one frame is 0.25 when $N_l = 200$, while for $N_l = 500$ the BER would be 0.1.
+When $N_{in}$ becomes too small, the code's performance breaks down because the parity-check matrix becomes too dense due to variable nodes with very high degrees.
+Additionally, because of the smaller blocklength, if a frame was wrongly decoded, the relative amount of errors is much higher, e.g., if there is 1 bit error in an accepted frame the BER of that one frame is 0.25 when $N_{in} = 200$, while for $N_{in} = 500$ the BER would be 0.1.